ethanabrooks/Obsidian/codemonkeys/design-doc-sketch.md

 - Testing requires mocking complex writer behavior
 - Changes to storage requirements affect multiple parts of the code

-The `Output` abstraction serves several purposes:
+The new signature for `generate_trace` and the `TraceData` abstraction serve several purposes:

 **Storage Implementation Details**: Components focus on producing data, not storing it.
 For example, they shouldn't need to know that large metadata must be stored in message metadata rather than sequence metadata.